blackberry/WebWorks-Community-APIs/Smartphone/FileUploader/README.md

 ## Usage Information

-_**NOTE:**_ The _**error**_ and _**success**_ callbacks are handled asynchronously, so code that is placed directly after the "open" function call will be executed immediately while waiting for the user's response input.
+_**NOTE:**_ The _**error**_ and _**success**_ callbacks are handled asynchronously, so code that is placed directly after the "upload" function call will be executed immediately while waiting for the user's response input.

 ## Properties